merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 [![scg-taxonomy]({{images}}/igd-collection.png)]({{images}}/igd-collection.png){:.center-img .width-90}

 Everything seems to be working well.
 But it is important to remember two things.
-One, this is a simple human gut metagenome and for your environmental metageomes things will not be as smooth (but those of us who study environmental metagenomes are already aware of that).
+One, this is a simple human gut metagenome and for your environmental metagenomes things will not be as smooth (but those of us who study environmental metagenomes are already aware of that).
 Two, please note the last two lines.
-Why are there blank?
+Why are they blank?
 If you were to look at the completion estimates of the bins in this collection,

 ```
 anvi-estimate-genome-completeness -p PROFILE.db \